intechstudio/grid-documentation/docs/wiki/actions/gamepad/gamepad-button.md

 <Tabs queryString="tab">
 <TabItem value="About Gamepad Button" label="About Gamepad Button" default>

-Use the payout below for configuring the gameped button block.
+Use the layout below for configuring the gameped button block.
 You can send the `val` parameter when using it on a button or encoder pushbutton.

 <ImageLightbox imageSrc={img2} style={{width:540+'px'}} citation={'Generic gamepad button layout.'}/>